The Broken Windows Theory Applies to Technical Debt: Method

 \section{Method}

-Seaman~\cite{Seaman1999QualitativeEngineering} argues that diverse evidence gathered through multiple distinct methodologies will constitute stronger proof than evidence of a single type, a concept commonly referred to as \emph{triangulation}.
+\cite{Seaman1999QualitativeEngineering} argues that diverse evidence gathered through multiple distinct methodologies will constitute stronger proof than evidence of a single type, a concept commonly referred to as \emph{triangulation}.
 Following her advice, this study uses a mixed-methods design.
 The quantitative part consisted of a controlled experiment coupled with surveys, and the qualitative component was comprised of follow-up interviews.
 While more effort was put towards the former, the latter could constitute an essential complement, enabling us to clarify, contextualize and corroborate the results of the quantitative analysis.

-Using the software research strategy framework laid out by Stol and Fitzgerald~\cite{Stol2018TheResearch}, we would classify the experiment as \emph{experimental simulation} while we would argue that the interview component belongs in the \emph{judgment study} category.
+Using the software research strategy framework laid out by \cite{Stol2018TheResearch}, we would classify the experiment as \emph{experimental simulation} while we would argue that the interview component belongs in the \emph{judgment study} category.
 We consider them suitable complements to each other, as the former allows inference of \emph{causality}, while the latter does not.
-However, a judgment study is of a more flexible and exploratory nature, allowing us to discover some finer details that the experiment might miss~\cite{Stol2018TheResearch}.
-This chapter describes our methods for each component separately.
-Figure~\ref{fig:gqm} presents a goal-question-metric breakdown of our design, as prescribed by Basili et al.~\cite{Basili2000TheParadigm}.
+However, a judgment study is of a more flexible and exploratory nature, allowing us to discover some finer details that the experiment might miss~\citep{Stol2018TheResearch}.
+This section describes our methods for each component separately.
+Figure~\ref{fig:gqm} presents a Goal-Question-Metric breakdown of our design, as prescribed by~\cite{Basili2000TheParadigm}.